 b.
 Access.
 CPs should be centered in the area of operations whenever possible.
 They should be near, but not next to, a high-speed avenue of approach with no more than one or two routes leading into the CP.
 These routes should provide cover, concealment, and access to other routes of communication.
 When possible, a helicopter landing zone should be nearby.

 c.
 Size.
 The area selected must be large enough to accommodate all CP elements.
 This includes liaison teams from other units; communications support; and eating, sleeping, latrine, and maintenance areas.
-Sufficient area must be available for positioning security and vehicle dismount points and parking.
+Sufficient area must be available for positioning security and vehicle dismount points and for parking.

 (1) There should be no signs advertising CP locations.
-Disperse CP vehicles and thoroughly camouflage all vehicles and equipment.
+Disperse CP vehicles, and thoroughly camouflage all vehicles and equipment.
 Maintain noise and light discipline.

 (2) A security force is required, and it must have communications with the CPs.
-Establish security force positions as in any defensive position, with a 360-degree perimeter and far enough out to prevent enemy fires on the CPs.
+Establish security force positions as in any defensive position, with a 360-degree perimeter and located far enough out to prevent enemy fires on the CPs.
 The security force should have antitank weapons to protect CPs from enemy armor.
 Establish a reserve reaction force and rehearse the execution of the perimeter defense.

 (5) An OP should secure any remote antennas located outside the perimeter.